 Join us as we step back into the past to watch this crowd-pleasing musical take shape on The 5th Avenue stage.
 We will take you on a backstage tour, you will observe a working technical rehearsal and meet our 5th Avenue Theatre professionals and technicians.
-Top it off with a pizza party and receive a ticket to the July 9th or 10th preview performance of our mainstage production of How to Succeed in Business Without Really Trying - all for only $25!
+Top it off with a pizza party and receive a ticket to a preview performance of our mainstage production of How to Succeed in Business Without Really Trying - all for only $25!

 This workshop is for high school students, ages 14-18.